Version control helps large projects from spinning out of control

-Version control (also called subversion control, or revision control) helps large projects from spinning out of control by letting individual programmers (or writers, or project managers), each tackle a project from a different angle without getting in each other’s way and without doing damage that can’t be undone.
+Version control, also called subversion control, or revision control, helps large projects from spinning out of control by letting individual programmers, writers, or project managers tackle a project from different angles without getting in each other’s way and without doing damage that can’t be undone.

-Which version control is right for your project?
+So, which version control is right for your project?

 This is a fairly technical topic, so if you don’t have a software background, read our comparison carefully, and consult with your lead technical personnel before you make any final decisions.
 Find out more

 So you need a logo, or a banner, or maybe even something as simple as letterhead or a business card?
 You need it cheap, and you need it done well.
 One of the single most frustrating things about running a small business or early-stage startup is knowing how important it is to have effective visuals yet also how little there is to spend on it.

 Maybe you’ve tried coming up with something yourself.
 Maybe you’ve called in a favor from a friend who has an old version of Photoshop or hired a student you found on Craigslist.
 There are plenty of places you can turn to when your budget is limited and your need is great, and we’ve seen them all.
 Most of them turn out to be dead ends that waste time and money.
 If you want great design, at great prices, you can now outsource most design jobs, meaning that the graphic design process is now faster, more affordable, and more reliable than ever…

 Find out more

 Have you ever been involved in an internet startup business?

 If you had, you will know how hard it can be to attract media attention.

 It’s easy to end up feeling invisible if there isn’t a high profile name involved.